maksimdrachov/opencyphal-tutorial/notes.md

 - from demo: error in `y r thermostat.pid.gains 2 0 0`
   - 42 node id is missing
 - how to know which register can be checked? (and their names used in yakut)
+- add reference to development setup in documentation
+- update demo and development page for readability.